burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Imports the module that it belongs to.
 * Gains access to all declarations, even those that are not exported.
 [5,p.396]

-## What you can not define in a module implementation file
+## What you can not Define in a Module Implementation File
 Some entities must always be defined in a module interface file:

 1. The definitions of all exported templates,